jacubero/aws-architect-associate/docs/intro.rst

 .. image:: /intro_d/operational.png

 Operational Excellence is the ability to run and monitor systems to deliver business value, and continually improve supporting processes and procedures.
-It involves:
+The focus areas are:

 * Prepare